Targeting of political opponents and civil society under the second Trump administration: Launching Justice Department investigations

-On March 14, 2025, Trump gave a norm-breaking political speech at the Justice Department's Great Hall promising it would "expose" his enemies in what The Associated Press described as "the latest manifestation of Trump's unparalleled takeover of the department".
+On March 14, 2025, Trump gave a norm-breaking political speech at the Justice Department's Great Hall, promising to "expose" his enemies in what The Associated Press described as "the latest manifestation of Trump's unparalleled takeover of the department".
 The Economist described Trump as "paying a price for erasing any expectation the department would operate independently" in reducing its credibility in its response to the Epstein files.
-Foreign diplomats described the Justice Department's seeming politicization, the apparent decline of the rule of law, and integrity of the US legal system as potentially complicating transnational criminal investigations.
+Foreign diplomats described the Justice Department's seeming politicization, as well as the apparent decline of the rule of law and integrity of the US legal system, as potentially complicating transnational criminal investigations.
 By August 4, The New York Times reported that judges had increasingly doubted "the fundamental honesty and credibility of Justice Department lawyers in ways that would have been unthinkable only months ago" following instances of the Justice Department having "repeatedly misled the courts, violated their orders and demonized judges who have ruled against them".

-On June 5, 2025, Trump ordered his administration to investigate former President Joe Biden for his executive actions arguing he was too mentally impaired to do the job and casting doubts as to the legitimacy of his pardons, although he admitted he had no evidence to back up his claims.
+On June 5, 2025, Trump ordered his administration to investigate former President Joe Biden for his executive actions, arguing he was too mentally impaired to do the job and casting doubts as to the legitimacy of his pardons, although Trump admitted he had no evidence to back up his claims.
 Legal experts described the investigation as unlikely to do anything except fire up his core supporters.

+In April 2026, Trump fired Attorney General Pam Bondi following dissatisfaction at her lack of successes prosecuting his political opponents, according to NBC News.
+In an April 2026 interview with NBC, Trump's former criminal defense attorney and then-Acting Attorney General Todd Blanche stated that Americans should be "happy" Trump was deeply involved in the DOJ, describing Trump as "my boss" and saying that probes into his political opponents would continue as "they involve individuals that the president has had significant issues — for good reason, by the way, within the past that will continue the rest of the time he's president".
+In August 2026, after his Senate confirmation as Attorney General, Blanche refused to pledge the DOJ would act independently of the White House, saying that "[t]here's a big difference between saying we will always do our job and investigate any case and act independently of the White House" and that "[n]o, I'm not going to pledge that" and that "no attorney general should ever pledge that."
+Blanche denied that Trump asked him to prosecute specific individuals and said the president would never ask him to do something unethical or illegal.